Skip to content

 • text/csv

-You can find more here about how to make a request to retrieve output in a specific format.
+Learn more about how to retrieve data in a specific format.

 curl -i "http://localhost:/db/Chinook/Customer" \